Dave Ramsey – that guy is extreme, man! He wants you to sell your extra cars and pay off your leases and stuff…

 If you’re not yet familiar with Dave Ramsey, where have you been?

-He has a syndicated radio show on over 500 stations, a plethora of books, a TV show on Fox Business, Sean-Connery good looks, and all kind of online courses and seminars that you can find out more about at his popular website, Daveramsey.com.
+He has a syndicated radio show on over 500 stations, a plethora of books, a TV show on Fox Business, Sean-Connery good looks, and all kinds of high priced online courses and seminars (e.g. “FinancialPeace University”) that you can find out more about at his popular website, ramseysolutions.com.

 He’s made millions preaching his 7 baby steps.
-So many millions, in fact, it allowed him to buy this 13,307 square foot compound, valued at around $10 million – twice that of the home of his neighbor, LeAnn Rimes.
+So many millions, in fact, it allowed him to buy this 13,307 square foot compound, valued at $10 million+ – twice that of the home of his neighbor, LeAnn Rimes.
 His 1,454 square foot garage is bigger than my entire home.

 Best part?
 His reported $1,285 monthly electric bill almost matches the combined TOTAL living expenses for my wife and I. An environmental steward, he is not.